 When the shoulder has been dislocated more than once, the likelihood of persistent shoulder instability is significantly increased.
-Imaging studies such as an MRI scan, X-ray or CT scan often provide a good picture of the anatomical structures in and around the shoulder.
+Imaging studies such as an MRI scan, X-ray or CT scan often provide a good picture about the anatomical structures in and around the shoulder.

-Conservative vs. Operative
+Conservative vs. Surgical